Dear Parents and Guardians,

 Use your class time wisely and work on the project at hand:

-§ IF some students are doing something that is “off task”; this does not mean you should!
+IF some students are doing something that is “off task”; this does not mean you should!
 Mrs. Daniels will deal with each student on a one-to-one basis.
-Be careful not to get involved in inappropriate behavior that now is your
+Be careful not to get involved in inappropriate behavior.

 · I expect that you will do what is assigned and meeting the objectives of the project; however, if the project I assign does not interest you, and you have a different outcome idea, you should share that with me!
 I am not looking for “cookie cutter art outcomes”!
 I want you create artwork that interests you, but it MUST be school appropriate.

-· The Originality of your work, being neat and well crafted, using your class time wisely going above and beyond the project assigned (creativity) Using your ability to the fullest and not rushing to be done!
+Try your best to create QUALITY WORK!
+The Originality of your work, and the content of your work, should be neat and well crafted.
+Use your class time wisely going above and beyond the project assigned (creativity).
+The goal is to learn to increase your abilities to the fullest, and not rushing to be done!

 You MUST be on task and respectful!